EsteemedIO/esteemedio.github.io/_posts/2023-03-13-10-remote-work-benefits-and-best-practices-in-2023.md

 Volunteerism is one way employers can encourage social interaction and social action.
 They can also suggest workers focus on making their time more productive rather than putting in additional hours and checking in their workload.
 Fitness stipends, different options for childcare support, and mental health support are some perks companies can add.

-Workers can effectively reach their work-life balance goals by establishing routines and work schedules with a clear start and end time.
+Workers can effectively reach their work-life management goals by establishing routines and work schedules with a clear start and end time.
 They can ensure their work area is separate from living spaces in their home to avoid the temptation to check their email.
 They can also invest in ergonomic desk furniture.
 Most importantly, taking breaks for walks and letting their eyes rest can help them maintain a healthy lifestyle.

-6. **More autonomy**
+## **6. Increased degree of autonomy**

 Remote workers can choose how they want to go about their day and perform their tasks with less oversight.
 They don't have to worry about someone peeking over their shoulder at their screen and micromanagers continuously stopping by their cubicle or holding impromptu meetings to get a pulse on their work activities.